What are the Different Types of Journaling? And, how do you begin?

 You can detail what you had for meals.
 Food journals can be used for meal planning and notes on what you liked or didn’t like.
 They can also be used to note food sensitivities or allergies and food intake for calories.

-Prayer Journal or Bible Journal
+Prayer or Bible Journal

 A prayer journal or bible journal can be used to keep a record of your prayers for people, prayer requests, and reflections on Bible verses.
 This can be an important tool when you want to start journaling for spirituality.